My OpenLearn Profile

 Revolutions in sound recording

 Since the invention of the phonograph in 1877, the recording and playback of sound has been a key element of life in the western world.
-This unit traces the technology and characters of the sound recording industry as it advances from Edison's original phonograph to the formats we know today.
+This free course, Revolutions in sound recording, traces the technology and characters of the sound recording industry as it advances from Edison's original phonograph to the formats we know today.

 - explain correctly the meanings of the emboldened terms in the main text and use them correctly in context;